SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-api-management.md

 Create the following metrics rules by following the instructions in [Create a metrics rule](/docs/metrics/metric-rules-editor/#create-a-metrics-rule).

+* **Azure observability metadata extraction service level**

-* **Azure Observability Metadata Extraction Service Level** In case this rule is already exists then no need to create again.
+If this rule already exists, there is no need to create it again.

    ```sql
    Rule Name: AzureObservabilityMetadataExtractionServiceLevel
    ```